Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Implementation

 Given a coordinate mapping function, the kinetic energy $G$-matrix and pseudopotential $U$ can be evaluated at specific internal coordinate values or over a grid using functions from the \texttt{keo} module: \texttt{Gmat}, \texttt{batch\_Gmat}, \texttt{pseudo}, and \texttt{batch\_pseudo}.
 To compute the $G$-matrix at a single point

 Here, $g$ is an array of shape $(3N, 3N)$ representing the full $G$-matrix.
 The first $3N-6$ rows and columns correspond to vibrational coordinates, followed by three rotational and three translational coordinates.
-All values are given in units of cm$^{-1}$, assuming input bond distances are in \AA.
+All values are given in units of cm$^{-1}$, assuming input bond distances are in \AA\ and angles in radians.
 For evaluating over a batch of points

 In this case, $q$ is a 2D array of shape $(D, 3N-6)$, where $D$ is the number of grid points.
 The output $g$ has shape $(D, 3N, 3N)$.
 The functions \texttt{pseudo} and \texttt{batch\_pseudo} follow the same interface and unit convention.